ngicks/und/README.md

-# undefinedablejson
+# und - option, nullable and undefinedable types for JSON field.

-json fields that can be undefined or null or T. And the marshaller for the struct type containing them.
+Types that can be `undefined` or `null` or `T`.
+And a marshaller implementation for struct types containing them which skips undefined `Undefinable[T]`.

 ## Usage